 If you want, you can also set all kinds of callback functions for your client.
 For details see the documentation for the class jack.Client and the example applications in the examples/ directory.
-The methods jack.OwnPort.get_buffer() and jack.OwnPort.get_array() shall only be called from within the process callback (see jack.Client.set_process_callback()). jack.OwnMidiPort has a few additional methods which should only be used in the process callback.
-Have a look at the example applications examples/midi.py to see how that works.

 Once you are ready to run, you should activate your client: